mariadb-corporation/mariadb-columnstore-sample-data/flights/Readme.md

 The airlines and airports table will also be populated from the airlines.csv and airports.csv files in the schema directory.

-The flights table is populated seperately using a seperate script which will load each csv file from the data directory into the flights table:
+The flights table is populated seperately using a seperate script which will load each CSV file from the data directory into the flights table:
 ```sh
 $ ./load_flight_data.sh
 ```